Braundo/kubernetes-guide/docs/namespaces.md

 !!! warning "Namespaces are not intended to be used for secure isolation"
     If you need secure isolation, the best practice is to use multiple clusters.

-Namespaces can be a useful construct for partitioning a single cluster among various environments for teams.
-For instance, a single cluster might have development and production environments partitioned by Namespace.

-Kubernetes comes with a number of Namespaces already created.
+## Common Uses for Namespaces
+Namespaces are frequently used to separate environments within a cluster, such as differentiating between development, staging, and production.
+They can also be used for resource management, applying specific policies or quotas to a subset of the cluster.

+## Built-in Namespaces
+Kubernetes starts with several built-in Namespaces:

+- `default`: The space where objects are placed if no other Namespace is specified.
+- `kube-system`: For objects created by the Kubernetes system.
+- `kube-public`: Usually reserved for resources that should be visible and readable publicly throughout the whole cluster.
+- `kube-node-lease`: For lease objects associated with nodes which help the Kubelet in determining node health.

 You can run the following command to view all Namespaces on a cluster:

 ``` bash
 $ kubectl get namespaces